Home of the Sewalot Site

 An early advert from Whight & Mann.
 Prolific adverts kept the company running for many years.
 Note how the lady is sitting at the end of the machine!

 The Princess machine of 1870.
-I have never seen a real one and this is the first woodcut picture of this rare machine on the Internet so far!
+This is the first woodcut picture of this rare machine on the Internet so far!

 I believe that around 1884 George Whight retired from the sewing world though some say he continued until 1888.